Master Services Agreement

 Doro is registered in the Dubai International Financial Centre under licence number CL12687, with registered office at Innovation One, Level 1, Zaa'beel Second, Dubai International Financial Centre, Dubai, UAE.

 This Agreement applies to all parties who interact with the Doro platform: real estate agencies, agency principals, agents, buyers, sellers, and any other party engaging with a Doro payment link or transaction.
 Different sections apply to different parties as set out below.
+Section 17 (Buyer terms) applies specifically to buyers and, for a buyer, prevails over any other provision of this Agreement to the extent of any inconsistency in respect of that buyer's use of the platform.

 1. Definitions